How to Become a Police Officer – In 9 Easy Steps

 Education Duration

-For those looking to become a police officer in states only requiring a high school diploma, the 22-week Police Academy training program is the required education duration.
+For those looking to become a police officer in states that only require a high school diploma, the 22-week Police Academy training program is the required education duration.

 Those who live in a state that requires an associate degree must commit to two years of education plus 22 weeks at the Academy.